-- 2.4.
-Two Specific Numerical Schemes.
-We complement and illustrate the general result of the preceding section by specifying two numerical schemes. - 2.4.1.
-Adjoint Sensitivity: Explicit Euler method.
-We integrate the forward dynamic (2.18a) with the explicit Euler method [HNW08].
+2.4 Two Specific Numerical Schemes

+We complement and illustrate the general result of the preceding section by specifying two numerical RK schemes of different order, the basic explicit Euler method and Heun's method, respectively.

+2.4.1 Adjoint Sensitivity: Explicit Euler Method

+We integrate the forward dynamic (2.18a) with the explicit Euler method [10].
 The straightforward use of (2.16) leads to another Runge-Kutta method for integrating the adjoint system (2.18b).
 The forward and backward coefficients of this overall symplectic partitioned Runge-Kutta method are then given by Table 1.